cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 }
 ```

 If a name should be available beyond local scopes but still **only** from within the same translation unit (think, within one `.cpp` file) - it should have **internal linkage**.
-The typical examples of these are functions and data put into an unnamed namespaces within a `.cpp` file.
+The typical examples of these are constants defined at namespace scope, any data and functions put into an unnamed namespaces within a `.cpp` file.
+Oh, and also any `static` data and functions, but more on that in a minute.
 <!--
 `CPP_SETUP_START`
 #include <string>